minio/docs/source/reference/minio-mc-admin/mc-admin-top.rst

 The :mc-cmd:`mc admin top` command returns statistics for distributed MinIO deployments, similar to the output of the ``top`` command.

-:mc-cmd:`mc admin top` is not supported on standalone MinIO deployments or MinIO Gateway deployments.

 .. end-mc-admin-top-desc

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only